Andygol/switch2osm-mkdocs/docs/en/serving-tiles/manually-building-a-tile-server-debian-13.md

 git switch --detach v5.9.0
 ```

-The "git switch" is needed because that's the latest release that you can see at OpenStreetMap, but OSM Carto is in the process of moving to a different database format.
+The "git switch" is needed because that's the latest release that you can see at OpenStreetMap, but OSM Carto has actually moved to a different database format.
 See OSM Carto's [INSTALL.md](https://github.com/gravitystorm/openstreetmap-carto/blob/master/INSTALL.md) for the newer version.
+The old format is called `pgsql`, the new one `flex`; later we'll get a [warning](https://osm2pgsql.org/doc/faq.html#the-pgsql-output-is-deprecated-what-does-that-mean) from `osm2pgsql` about that.

 Next, we'll check that we have installed a suitable version of the `carto` compiler.